Have A Good Hair Day Hair Color

-What Hair Color Is Best For My Skin Tone?
+What Is The Best Hair Color For My Skin Tone?

 Have you ever gone for that perfect hair color to later find out that it’s not-so perfect on you after all?
 Or maybe you want to know if a color will look good on you, but you really have no idea if it will or not.
-This post will help you determine what hair color is best for your specific skin tone.
+This post will help you determine what hair color is best for your specific skin tone, and we’ll even talk a little about eye color as well!

 Is my skin tone warm, cool, or neutral?

 The easiest way to distinguish the tone of your skin is to look at your wrist.
 Is it peachy, olivey, or neutral?
-Are your veins blue, purple, or green?
+Are your veins blue, purple, green, or a combination of all three?

 Peachy and olivey hues usually indicate a warm skin tone.
 As do green veins, brown or hazel eyes, or warmer specks in light eyes.

 Pale and ashy skin indicates a cooler skin tone.
-Cool skin tones usually come with blue or purple veins, as well as blue or gray eyes.
+Cool skin tones are usually accompanied by blue or purple veins, as well as blue, or gray eyes.

 Best hair color for medium to dark skin with warm undertones